janellamarie/janellamarie/README.md

 # Hi there, I'm Janella Co! 👋
 I recently graduated with a Bachelor's degree in Computer Science from University of South Florida.
-I'm currently looking for *entry-level SWE engineering opportunities*!
+I'm currently looking for *entry-level SWE opportunities*!

 ## Some basic information about me:
 - 📚 I'm currently learning: **C#, Blender, and React**